Don’t Own Suitable Bike

 Picking a Bike:

 Select a budget, and decide what’s most important - do you want to carry lots of stuff on your bike (or is a backpack sufficient)?
-Do you favor comfort, or speed?
+Do you favour comfort, or speed?
 Armed with the answer to those two questions, it’s time to visit some shops!

 Go to 2 bike shops (if possible), and if you have a used bike shop in your area visit that too!
-More shops means a bit more time, but you’ll always be glad you did - finding a shop that treats you well will make a big difference in how easy it is to get things fixed, and how much you enjoy riding.
+More shops means a bit more time, but you’ll always be glad you did - finding a shop that treats you well will make a big difference in how easy it is to get things fixed, and how much you enjoy cycling.
 We’ve put together a quick bike shop locator to get you started.

 Try riding as many bikes as you can.
 See one you like?
 Try it.
-Even if it’s out of your budget, the experience will help you figure out what you should best use your budget.
+Even if it’s out of your budget, the experience will help you figure out how you should best use your budget.
 Sometimes you think you want speed, but then it turns out you love comfort!

 Sleep on it.
 Let the experience percolate, and try more bikes if you haven’t fallen in love with one.
 Remember, if you really love your bike it’ll be another force motivating you to get out and ride, especially if the weather isn’t ideal or you’re feeling a bit grouchy.

 Love a bike?
 Then you’ve made the right choice.
 Now get out there and ride!

 - Almost any bike (well, most bikes!) can make for good commuters if you change a few things to suit your commute.